javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 Did you ever think how complex browser controls like `<input type="range">` are created and styled?

-To draw this kind of element, the browser uses DOM/CSS internally:
+The browser uses DOM/CSS internally to draw this kind of thing:

 <input type="range">